How is the real estate market doing in Park City, IL?

 Are there fewer Short Sales and Foreclosures in Park City?

-During December 2021 the real estate market in Park City consisted of 100% Traditional homes sales.
-That is inline with November 2021 and inline with December 2020.
+During May 2022 the real estate market in Park City consisted of 100% Traditional homes sales.
+That is an increase over April 2022 of 100% and inline with May 2021.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Park City, IL going up or down and by how much?

-On average, sold home prices in Park City, IL have depreciated (fallen) -100% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Park City, IL have depreciated (fallen) -100% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Park City, IL have depreciated (fallen) -100% when comparing May 2022 to May 2021 (year over year).
+On average, sold home prices in Park City, IL have depreciated (fallen) -100% when comparing May 2022 to April 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Park City, IL